ytyeoh/toyota/content/blog/veloz.en.md

    [[connectivit.link]]
      title= '9" Display Audio with Apple CarPlay & Android Auto™ Wireless Connectivity*' description= "Navigate and play your favourite tunes with ease through wired or wireless connection.
-Apple CarPlay is a trademark of Apple Inc.
+<br>Apple CarPlay is a trademark of Apple Inc.
-Android Auto™ is a trademark of Google LLC.
+<br>Android Auto™ is a trademark of Google LLC.
-To use Android Auto™ on our car display, you'll need an Android phone running Android 6 or higher, an active plan, and the Android Auto™ app.
+<br>To use Android Auto™ on our car display, you'll need an Android phone running Android 6 or higher, an active plan, and the Android Auto™ app.
-*Android Auto™ will be available when the service is officially launched in Malaysia."
+<br>*Android Auto™ will be available when the service is officially launched in Malaysia."
      img= "veloz-36"
    [[connectivit.link]]
      title= "USB Charger & Accessory Socket"